DenizIsik58/traffic-speed-prediction/README.md

 ## Continuous deployment

 Every time the development team publishes a release, a new docker image for the application and frontend will be built and pushed to **GitHub package registry** using GitHub actions.
+All files for GitHub actions can be found in the `.github` folder.

 Make sure to add your GitHub access token into your repository.
 [Follow this tutorial to add secrets to your repository.](https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md)

 The docker stack is managed by **shepherd**, which will check for new package version every 5 minutes and update the services on the host machine if there are any changes.